guictrl/VideoArchiveWorkshop/README.md

 ![](images/w3-school.png)

 ## Building a website from scratch

+### 1. Buy a domain
+Some options:
+- Google Domains
+- GoDaddy
+- Namecheap
+- PorkBun

+Shop around, prices usually vary a bit from site to site.

+I use Google Domains just because a lot of my other tools are Google-based

+### 2. Get the tools
+- Create a GitHub account
+- Download Visual Studio Code
+- Create a Google Firebase account

+### 3. Create a GitHub repository

+### 4. Clone your GitHub repository into Visual Studio Code

+### 5. Add Google Firebase to your Visual Studio Code Project

+### 6. Direct your Firebase project to the domain name you bought

 As a simple example to cover a lot of the basics, lets build a clone of [www.online-ceramics.com](https://online-ceramics.com/)
 ![](images/online-ceramics.png)